We are committed to protecting the privacy and security of your personal information.

 - to deal with any conduct and grievance issues which may arise relating to you or others in respect of which you may be able to provide relevant information

-- to record your absences from work
+- to record your absences from work and to ensure the safety, health and wellbeing of staff

 - to provide you with any health benefits you may be entitled to